kereo32/SimpleTranslator/README.md

 # Translator App with TS/React/Sass
 <span style="font-size:1.25em;">**This app uses RapidAPi for translation.**

-    In order to run it locally, you need to https://rapidapi.com/hub, create a new account.
+    In order to run it locally, you need to go to https://rapidapi.com/hub, create a new account.
 Subscribe to https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/microsoft-translator-text Api.

     Change endpoint to translate and get the following keys;
     1- X-RapidAPI-Key